Refija/DIA/ReadME-Task 2.txt

 "ACM.csv", 2617 records, attributes ("id","title","authors","venue","year")
 "DBLP-ACM_perfectMapping.csv", 2225 records, attributes ("idDBLP","idACM")

+Project description: The task is to create a pipeline for entity matching by following all the necessary steps of cleaning, blocking and similarity matching.
+Once such pipeline is ready it can be used to train a ML model for predicting new records.

 Task 2 is built upon the task 1.
 Task 1 must be run first in order to generate 2 csv files that are used for the task 2, "results.csv" that gives matching records from 2 datasets and "score.scv" with similarity score between the records.